Plan your trip to British Columbia

 Select a region using the map to your left or pick one from the drop down below.

 There are four golf courses near the Harrison Beach Hotel.
-The staff would be happy to assist you with booking tee times at the Sandpiper Golf Club or The Falls Golf Course.
+The staff would be happy to assist you with booking tee times at the Sandpiper Golf Club or The Falls Golf Course, featuring layouts suitable for all skill levels.
 Take advantage of the proximity by booking any of the hotel's available Golf Packages!

-Don't forget to bring your clubs along on your next Sooke, British Columbia vacation.
-Whether you're looking for a short game or want to spend the day at a championship golf course, there are a variety of golf courses just minutes away from Sooke Harbour Resort & Marina.
+Don't forget to bring your clubs along during your next Sooke, British Columbia vacation.
+Whether you're looking for a short round or want to spend the day at a championship golf layout, there are a variety of courses just minutes away from Sooke Harbour Resort & Marina.
 You'll be sure to find the perfect course that accommodates your skill...

 The Summerland Golf & Country Club offers guests a championship golf course and practice facility, and is widely considered Lake Okanagan's hidden gem.
 If you are new to the game of golf, schedule a round at Sumac Ridge Golf Club, a nine-hole, par 28 layout.
 You're sure to love the beautiful views of the lake and the challenging greens are...

 Sun Peaks Golf Course is literally outside your front door.
 Open your door and you'll find a spectacular 18 hole alpine golf course designed by Graham Cooke.
 The course is open from early June to late September.
 And though it offers a challenge to the most skilled golfer, it's also accessible for the amateurs.

 British Columbia Top List Picks

 A famous resort town known for its pristine skiing conditions in the Coast Mountains, it comes as no surprise that Whistler hosted the 2010 Winter Olympics.
 Combining stunning natural scenery and... more